lkrms/win10-unattended/README.md

 > If deployed, the local `admin` account will not appear in the user list during
 > sign-in, but it will be available for authentication in other contexts and
 > **has no password by default**.
 Please set a strong default password for this
-> account or remove it from your `Audit.xml` file.
+> account or exclude it from your [Audit.xml] file.

 1. Clone this repository to your system